Complete Guide to VAT in Slovenia: Rates, Registration, & Compliance

 VAT Registration Threshold

 VAT Slovenia Law and the official publication issued by the Slovenian Ministry of Finance and Financial Administration provide essential information on the VAT threshold in Slovenia.
-In addition, the Slovenian State Portal for Businesses Entity, or SPOT, also includes necessary information on all VAT-related matters.
+In addition, the Slovenian State Portal for Business Entities(SPOT) includes necessary information on all VAT-related matters.
+Under VAT Slovenia legislation, the VAT threshold for resident taxable persons is EUR 60,000.
+In contrast, the same legislation does not define a VAT threshold for non-resident taxable persons.

 Types of Taxable Activities in Slovenia

 Under the Slovenia VAT Law, individuals or legal entities are considered taxable when they independently engage in economic activity, regardless of the purpose or result of such activities.
+For VAT rules and regulations to apply to taxable persons, they must either supply goods or services in Slovenia for a fee, receive reverse-charge services in Slovenia, or export or import goods.

 VAT Registration Process